MarkBiesheuvel/optimizely-labs/README.md

 # Hands-on labs for Optimizely Web/Feature Experimentation

-This is a collections of hands-on labs for a custom training programma from Expert Services.
+This is a collections of hands-on labs for a custom training programme from Expert Services.

-The training porgramming starts with a combined introductions for both Web Experimentation and Feature experimentation.
+The training programme starts with a combined introductions for both Web Experimentation and Feature experimentation.
 This first session does not have a hands-on lab.
 After the introduction sessions there are separate tracks for either Web or Feature Experimentation, denoted by the `[WX_]` or `[FX_]` tag respectively.

 ## Acknowledgements